aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 As unsafe `sysctls` are disabled by default, the kubelet will not create a Pod with unsafe `sysctl` profile.
 If you create such a Pod, the scheduler will repeatedly assign such Pods to nodes, while the node fails to launch it.
 This infinite loop ultimately strains the cluster control plane, making the cluster unstable.

-Consider using [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper-library/blob/377cb915dba2db10702c25ef1ee374b4aa8d347a/src/pod-security-policy/forbidden-sysctls/constraint.tmpl) or [Kyverno](https://kyverno.io/policies/pod-security/baseline/restrict-sysctls/restrict-sysctls/) to reject of Pods with unsafe `sysctls`.
+Consider using [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper-library/blob/377cb915dba2db10702c25ef1ee374b4aa8d347a/src/pod-security-policy/forbidden-sysctls/constraint.tmpl) or [Kyverno](https://kyverno.io/policies/pod-security/baseline/restrict-sysctls/restrict-sysctls/) to reject  Pods with unsafe `sysctls`.